Rito13/GDScript-Interfaces-addon/README.md

 var gamma : int = NAN   # properties can have default values
 @export var delta := "" # and they can be exported
 @onready var epsilon : A = $"." # this will also work

+# Constants and Enumerations are defined inside interface script
+# so they shouldn't be redefined in implementing class

 # class can have more properties
 var custom_name = "B"